top of page

 Agnieszka Winiarska#, Fidel Ramírez-Amador#, Dominik Hege, Yvonne Gemmecker, Simone Prinz, Georg Hochberg, Johann Heider, Maciej Szaleniec, Jan M. Schuller*

-This fantastic aldehyde oxidoreductase does not only oxydize a high-spectrum of aldehydes, or performs the thermodinamically difficult opposite reaction, or is the most active W-hydrogenase reported so far.
-Like this was not enough, it also forms nanowires in a similar fashion as the HDCR.
+This fantastic aldehyde oxidoreductase does not only oxydize a high spectrum of aldehydes or performs the thermodinamically difficult opposite reaction, but it also forms filaments in a similar fashion as the previously reported HDCR.

 hdcr_edited.jpg